-Arm yourself with the best coffee machine and you can give top baristas a run for their money without leaving home.
+Arm yourself with the best coffee machine and you can give top baristas a run for their money without leaving home – saving you time and money.
 But with such a variety of models on offer, be it bean-to-cup, ground coffee or capsule designs, deciding which one to invest in can be daunting.

 Luckily we’ve done the legwork for you by testing the finest machines available – and nearly drowning in coffee in the process.

 We’ve discovered what makes for a great brew, highlighted our favourites and pinpointed precisely what you need to know to pick the perfect model to grace your worktop.

 Below you can read what we liked and disliked with all the coffee machines we tested but, for clarity, the best coffee machine for value we tested was the Magimix Nespresso CitiZ.
 The best coffee machine overall was the Dualit Bean to Go.